 Anomaly Detection: Hidiroglou-Berthelot or HB-edit

-Aug 31, 2025 · 6 min read
+Aug 31, 2025 · 10 min read

 Background

 The Hidiroglou‑Berthelot method, or HB‑edit, was introduced by Hidiroglou and Berthelot in 1986 to enhance outlier detection in periodic business surveys, particularly where units (e.g. companies, survey respondents) exhibit wide variations in size.
 Detecting outliers in survey data can be difficult due to the extreme variation in the size of respondents.
+Traditional methods with fixed-thresholds like z-scores or IQR can fail because they ignore scale heterogeneity.

 1. For each entity $i$, compute the ratio of its current value $x_i(t)$ to its previous value $x_i(t-1)$: